bluenviron/mediamtx/README.md

 #### Generic webcam

-If the OS is Linux-based, edit `mediamtx.yml` and replace everything inside section `paths` with the following content:
+If the operating system is Linux-based, edit `mediamtx.yml` and replace everything inside section `paths` with the following content:

 ```yml
 paths: